This article explains the automatic SCSI unmap operation performed by ESXi for space reclamation.

-With VMFS-6, space reclamation is now an automatic, but asynchronous process.
-This means that the space will not be reclaimed immediately but over time and you might find your self needing to monitor this process.
-We will go over the following topics related to Automatic Umap for VMFS-6.
+With VMFS-6, space reclamation is now an automatic, asynchronous process.
+This means that the space will not be reclaimed instantly but gradually over time.
+As a result, you may need to monitor the process to track progress.

 VMware vSphere ESXi 7.x